flyteorg/flyteorg.github.io/README.md

 - `bundle install` to install the Ruby gems specified in Gemfile
 - (Optional) Run `bundle update` if you need to update the Ruby gems
 - Run the command `bundle exec jekyll serve --livereload` to test the site locally
+- Open a new tab and run `npx tailwindcss -i ./assets/css/style.css -o ./assets/css/output.css --watch` in the root of the repo to build CSS
 - Visit `http://127.0.0.1:4000/` to view your site

 ## Troubleshooting Guidelines